azat-co/practicalnode/chapter1/chapter1.md

 The built-in Node.js debugger client is extensive, but it’s not intuitive because of the lack of a GUI.
 Therefore, for a more developer-friendly interface than the core Node.js debugger provides, [node-inspector](https://github.com/node-inspector/node-inspector)(<https://github.com/node-inspector/node-inspector>) comes to the rescue!

-To download and install Node Inspector, we use our beloved NPM in the global mode (`-g` or `--global`):
+To download and install Node Inspector, we use our beloved npm in the global mode (`-g` or `--global`):

     $ npm install -g node-inspector